 Do you get a yearly dental check up done?
 If yes, you are on the right track.
-Yet did you know that your dog needs regular dental check up too?
-Regular mental health check ups can help keep your furry friend have a sparkly set of teeth and also lead a healthy and happy life.
+Yet did you know that your dog needs regular dental check ups too?
+Regular dental health check ups can help keep your furry friend have a sparkly set of teeth and also lead a healthy and happy life.
 People and pets have a lot in common in terms of dental health too!

 Let us first understand the dental system of dogs.
 An adult dog has 42 teeth in total with a split up of 20 teeth on the upper jaw and 22 teeth on the lower jaw.
 If you feel your dog has a lesser number of teeth, it could be owed to any broken teeth or any lost teeth.
 A puppy has 28 fully grown milk teeth with 14 in the upper jaw and the remaining 14 in the lower jaw.
 The 4 types of teeth any dog would have are just like humans – incisors, canines, premolars and molars.

-They are small teeth in the front side of the mouth.
+- Incisors – They are small teeth in the front side of the mouth.
 They are used to scrape any meat from bones.

-Long pointed teeth in the front of the mouth.
+- Canine – Long pointed teeth in the front of the mouth.
 They are used to tear food like meat apart.
 They also aid in locking any object like bone or chew toy.

-Sharp edged teeth behind the canines.
+- Premolars – Sharp edged teeth behind the canines.
 They help chew or shred any food eaten.
 Your dog may use these to chew any hard bones.

-They are situated behind the molars at the extreme back of the jaw and break down hard food eaten like biscuits, kibble etc.
+- Molars – They are situated behind the molars at the extreme back of the jaw and break down hard food eaten like biscuits, kibble etc.

 An ideal doggy snout must have moist-salmon pink gums however certain dog breeds may have a combination of black-pink gums which makes identifying discoloration and other signs like lumps, bright red tissue, spots and pale gums difficult.

-If your pet has crooked teeth or bite alignment issues, the veterinarian will conduct a complete physical and dental examination.
+If your pet has crooked teeth or bite alignment issues, the veterinarian will conduct a complete dental examination.
 Dogs within the ages of 4-6 months can be diagnosed to understand the need for orthodontic treatment.
 A referral to a veterinary orthodontist can help you with any scepticism regarding the need for your pet.
 The cost of braces can be between the range of $2000-$5000 depending on the size of the dog, dental condition and the duration your furry friend needs to wear it.

 But remember that dental health does not involve only the teeth, it involves the teeth and gums primarily but other dental structures as well which enables chewing, eating etc.